5 Google Home tips for couch potatoes

-With a Google Home and a Chromecast, you can use Google's voice assistant as your TV remote control.
+With a Google Home ($109.99 at Dell Home) and a Chromecast ($35.00 at Dell Home), you can use Google's voice assistant as your TV remote control.
 I find Google Home to be faster and easier for watching Netflix and YouTube than using my regular TV remote.
 Here's a handful of tips to get started and get the most out of putting Google Home in your TV room.

 1. Connect your TV to Google Home